alexangas/alexangas-web/content/blog/troubleshooting-powershell-in-devops-tooling.md

 It would of course be preferable not to include the debug code as part of this.
 So we can simply strip it out with a regex, and write that output to the host.

-If you don't like the regex replace approach, all of the above can be written as a single line, and obviously the parts not needed can be removed:
+If you don't like the bulkiness of lines of debug code, all of the above can be written as a single line.
+Obviously the parts not needed can be removed as well!

 ```powershell
 $_scriptTxt = Get-Content -Raw $PSCommandPath ; Write-Host "* Arguments ($($args.count)): $args`r`n$($args | Out-String)`r`n* Bound parameters:$($PSBoundParameters | Out-String)* Script text:`r`n$($_scriptTxt -replace '\$_scriptTxt.+')"